bioCKO/Exo70/README.md

 python QKdomain_process.py -d Exo70 Exo70_v3_all.fa Exo70_v3_all.fa.tsv Exo70_abbreviations.txt Exo70_v3_all_process_summary.txt Exo70_v3_all_Exo70.fa
 ```

-Several multiple sequence alignments were performed on the 141 Exo70 genes including CLUSTALW2, MUSCLE, and MAFFT.
+Full length Exo70 genes were included in the multiple sequence alignment, except for genes listed in **Table 3**, where the Exo70 domain region was extracted from the gene based on `QKdomain`.
+Several multiple sequence alignments were performed on the 139 Exo70 genes including CLUSTALW2, MUSCLE, and MAFFT.
 The *Saccharomyces cerevisiae* Exo70 gene (YJL085W) was included for subsequent use as an outgroup in phylogenetic analyses.

 ```bash
 muscle -in Exo70_AtBdHvOs.fa -out Exo70_AtBdHvOs.aln -clwstrict